usmaanalii/javascript/JavaScript30/analysis.md

 ### fetch

-In this case, fetch is used to retrieve data from a url leading to a JSON data source.
+In this case, fetch is used to retrieve data from a url which results in a JSON data source.

 ``` javascript
 fetch(endpoint).then(blob => blob.json());
 ```

-This will return a promise, that can then be resolved to retrieve the data via `json()`, the following code will add the data to an array
+This will return a promise, that can be resolved.
+The `json()` method can be used to retrieve the data.

+The following code will add the data to an array

 ``` javascript
 fetch(endpoint).then(blob => blob.json()).then(data => cities.push(...data));
 ```

-**Note** Use of the `... spread` operator to push each data object into the array instead of it entirely (which would push the entire data source at index 0)
+**Note** Use of the `... spread` operator to push each data object into the array instead of it entirely (which would push the entire data source at `index 0`)

 ### RegExp

-In order to use a variable as your matched string, you need to create a RegExp.
+In order to use a `variable` as your string to match, you need to create a `RegExp` object.

 ``` javascript
 const regex = new RegExp(wordToMatch, 'gi');
 ```

-This can then be used in `match()` methods for example
+This can then be used in `match()` methods, for example

 ``` javascript
 return place.city.match(regex);